infinum/jsonapi-query_builder/README.md

 ### Pagination

 Pagination support is configurable using the `paginator` method to define the paginator.
 It defaults to the `Pagy` paginator, a lightweight and fast paginator.
-Other paginators currently supported are `Kaminari` and an implementation of keyset pagination.
+Other paginators currently supported are `Kaminari`, `PagyCountless` and an implementation of keyset pagination.
 Before using these paginators we need to explicitly require the gems in our Gemfile and the paginator file in question.
 Additionally one can implement it's own paginator by inheriting from `Jsonapi::QueryBuilder::Paginator::BasePaginator`.
 The minimum required implementation is a `#paginate` method that receives page params and returns a page of the collection.
 It can return the pagination details as the second item of the returned array, that can be used in the serializer for pagination metadata.